mrts/git-mirror/README.md

 # git-mirror

-Scripts for setting up and synchronizing two-way mirroring between Git repositories.
+Scripts for setting up and synchronizing **two-way** mirroring between Git repositories.
+There are instructions for one-way mirroring below as well.

 ## `scripts/setup-git-mirror.sh`